RELEASE DATE

 How to Enroll and Participate

-It takes11.75 hours to complete this activity.
+It takes 9.75 hours to complete this activity.

 How to Receive Credit